michaelgrosner/tribeca/MANUAL.md

   * `LongPingAggresive` - Place new Pongs based on the highest margin Ping in history without respecting the `widthPong` from the `fair value`.

+* `bw?` - Enable Best Width to place orders avoiding "hollows" in the book, while accomodating new orders right near to existent orders in the book, without leaving "hollows" in between.

+* `%w?` - If enabled, the values of `width` or `widthPing` and `widthPong` will be a percentage related to the `fair value`; useful when calculating profits subtracting exchange's fees (that usually are percentages too).

 * `width` and `widthPing` - Minimum width of our quote in USD (ex. a value of .3 is 30 cents).
 With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack, `width` will always be respected.

 * `widthPong` - Minimum width of our quote in USD (ex. a value of .3 is 30 cents).
 Used only if previous Pings exists in the opposite side.

-* `bw?` - Enable Best Width to place orders avoiding "hollows" in the book, while accomodating new orders right near to existent orders in the book, without leaving "hollows" in between.

 * `bidSize` - Maximum bid size of our quote in BTC (ex. a value of 1.5 is 1.5 bitcoins).
 With the exception for when `apr` is checked and the system is aggressively rebalancing positions after they get out of whack.